ahsan-rizvi/miRNA_Picea_abies/README.md

 Python: For running .py scripts.
 Ensure dependencies like pandas, matplotlib, and seaborn are installed (use pip install -r requirements.txt if provided).

 Input data files must be placed in the input/ directory before running scripts.

+## Notes
+Ensure input files are formatted as expected by each script (refer to script documentation or comments).

+Scripts assume specific data structures; verify compatibility with your data before execution.